Rubbing alcohol or isopropyl is an effective cleaner that removes different stain types from various surfaces. But can rubbing alcohol remove paint?

 - Related Read: Is Lacquer Thinner Strong Enough To Remove Paint?

-However, rubbing alcohol may turn out too strong for certain types of fabrics.
+You can use rubbing alcohol to remove paint stains from clothes, but it can be too strong for certain types of fabrics.
 This is because rubbing alcohol contains mild bleach that can cause fading, discoloration, and staining on certain fabrics.

-So before you use rubbing alcohol to remove paint from a cloth, test out the rubbing alcohol on a similar fabric to see the result.
+So, before you use it, test it in a similar fabric to see the results.
 Fabrics that are usually cleaned with rubbing alcohol include cotton, linen, and polyester.

 Related Read: Will Mineral Spirit Remove Paint From Concrete?

-This is because you will need a lot of rubbing alcohol to remove the entire paint from a wall and this will not only take time but cost more than getting a paint stripper.
+You will need a lot of rubbing alcohol to remove the entire paint from a wall and this will not only take time but cost more than getting a paint stripper.

 Related Read: Is Nail Polish Remover Strong Enough To Remove Paint?